Fixed-phase Resonance Tracking for Fast Nonlinear Resonant Ultrasound Spectroscopy: Demonstration

 \subsection{Linear characterization}

-The linear characterization (calibration) is performed by measuring the resonance on a low amplitude, providing estimates of the parameters used in the MoDaNE solution.
-It allows compensation for effects of the experimental setup which make the experimentally observed data differ from the theory due to a frequency dependent response (e.g. the gain of the amplifier or the transducers response), the time delays in the signals transmission, losses etc. These effects introduce a frequency dependent amplitude scaling and phase shift.
+The linear characterization (calibration) is performed only once before the actual measurement starts, by measuring the resonance on a low amplitude, providing estimates of the parameters used in the MoDaNE solution.
+It allows compensation for effects of the experimental setup which make the experimentally observed data differ from the theory due to a frequency dependent amplitude and phase response (e.g. the gain of the amplifier or the transducers response, delays in the signals transmission and reception, etc.).
 Assuming experiments are performed in a small frequency range, corrections (linear in frequency), which are multiplicative for amplitude and additive for phase, have been introduced.
 It follows:

 where $q_0+q_1 f$ represents the displacement amplitude in $x=0$ and $p_0+p_1 f$ accounts for the phase shift and the delay in time (which is linear in frequency).
 If the normalized formulation of MoDaNE is used (applying it to the transfer function instead of displacement), the parameters do not depend on the excitation amplitude.